YorkCodeDojo/yoda/manual.md

 The `wait` command causes the CPU to sleep for 1/10 of a second.

 ## Ret - OpCode 0x02
-The `ret` command sets the instruction pointer to the address at the top of the stack.
+The `ret` command sets the instruction pointer to the address popped off the top of the stack.
 If the stack is empty then an underflow error is reported.
 This is commonly called at the end of an Interrupt Service Routine (ISR) or after previously calling `JumpWithReturn`